fmquaglia/manual/docs/DETA_lib.md

 }
 ```

-The values are accessible via the `event.i` object.
+The values are accessible via the `event.body` object.

 ```python
 from deta.lib import router, Database